 A live tweeting component that brings fans together to chat about the programming that they’re watching would be awesome.
 Imagine being able to pull all of your Twitter buddies’ live tweets of the Shula Bowl or 100 Miles of Hate directly onto your live stream while you watch the game unfold.
 It’s an interesting possibility that more closely mirrors how people are ingesting media in 2017.

 Many believe C-USA suffers due to a lack of geographical rivals.
 Twitter could potentially be a bridge that helps bring together a conference full of fans that are largely splintered off due to geography.
-The above integration could go a long way in helping C-USA fans become more familiar with other fan bases within the conference.
+The above integration could go a long way in bridging that gap, helping C-USA fans become more familiar with other fan bases within the conference.